Persephone: In Mycenaean Greece

 Some information can be obtained from the study of the cult of Eileithyia at Crete, and the cult of Despoina.
 In the cave of Amnisos at Crete, Eileithyia is related with the annual birth of the divine child and she is connected with Enesidaon (The earth shaker), who is the chthonic aspect of the god Poseidon.
 Persephone was conflated with Despoina, "the mistress", a chthonic divinity in West-Arcadia.
 The megaron of Eleusis is quite similar to the "megaron" of Despoina at Lycosura.
 Demeter is united with her, the god Poseidon, and she bears him a daughter, the unnameable Despoina.
 Poseidon appears as a horse, as usually happens in Northern European folklore.
-The goddess of nature and her companion survived in the Eleusinian cult, where the words "Mighty Potnia bore a great sun" were uttered.
+The goddess of nature and her companion survived in the Eleusinian cult, where the words "the mighty Potnia had born a strong son" were uttered.
 In Eleusis, in a ritual, one child ("pais") was initiated from the hearth.
 The name pais (the divine child) appears in the Mycenean inscriptions.

 In Greek mythology Nysa is a mythical mountain with an unknown location.
 Nysion (or Mysion), the place of the abduction of Persephone was also probably a mythical place which did not exist on the map, a magically distant chthonic land of myth which was intended in the remote past.